STUDY JAPANESE ONLINE WITH NATIVES HERE

 Understanding the meaning of Tokoro [所]

-already the word Tokoro [所] is often much broader than basho.
-Tokoro may refer to a place, scene, address, area, locality, district, house, point, aspect, facet, passage, part, space, thing, issue, and others.
+The word Tokoro [所] tends to be much broader than basho.
+Tokoro can refer to a place, location, scene, address, area, locality, district, house, point, aspect, facet, passage, part, space, thing, issue, and others.

 Tokoro can refer to a physical location just like basho, but is often used abstractly.
 For example, you can use tokoro to refer to a piece of lyrics in a song.
 See some examples: